Personal Injury

 In 2011’s landmark ruling, the Supreme Court accepted that Dianne Willmore died as a result of mesothelioma as a direct result of her exposure to asbestos while she attended Bowring Comprehensive School in Liverpool in the 1970s.
 This case highlighted the reality that children exposed to asbestos in a school setting do go on to develop mesothelioma.

-From around the late 1800s, asbestos began to be used extensively in a number of diverse ways and in a variety of commercially produced goods and products.
+From around the late 1800s, asbestos was used extensively in diverse ways, including a variety of commercially produced goods and products.
 It wasn’t until the 1950s in the wake of the Second World War, however, that its use became extremely widespread.

 Asbestos would remain a staple in the construction of buildings, including schools and other public buildings, until the 1990s.
-It was finally banned in 1999, as the government sought to recognise the danger the substance posed, despite it being known from the 1960s at the latest that exposure to even low levels of asbestos dust could cause the fatal cancer, mesothelioma.
+It was finally banned in 1999, as the government finally sought to recognise the danger the substance posed, despite it being known since the 1960s that exposure to even low levels of asbestos dust could cause the fatal cancer mesothelioma.

-There was however never any attempt to systematically remove asbestos from the buildings where it had been used before the ban in 1999, meaning that today, as many as 80% of state schools in England still have asbestos present in their estate, in a variety of products and often in unpredictable and accessible locations.
+However, there was never any attempt to systematically remove asbestos from the buildings where it had been used before the ban, meaning that as of 2023 as many as 80% of state schools in England in England still had asbestos present in their estate, in a variety of products and often in unpredictable and accessible locations.

 If left alone and undisturbed, asbestos is not thought to present any significant risk of harm.
 It is only when the fibres of the material become airborne and are then inhaled that it can cause damage.
 However, asbestos products degrade over time and fibres often become airborne, even in circumstances where there has been no intentional contact or disturbance, meaning all who access buildings where asbestos is present are at risk of inhaling this deadly dust.